simeononsecurity/simeononsecurity.ch/content/articles/syncthing-vs-freefilesync-comparison/index.en.md

 **SyncThing**: SyncThing employs a web-based GUI that, while functional, may not be as visually intuitive for some users.

-**FreeFileSync**: In contrast, FreeFileSync stands out with its visual file comparison and seamless Windows integration, providing a more user-friendly experience.
+**FreeFileSync**: In contrast, FreeFileSync stands out with its visual file comparison and smooth Windows integration, providing a more user-friendly experience.

 ### 2. Privacy and Security